Can I Save Money By Using Less Energy At Peak Times?

 Do Air Leak Testing And Sealing

-The air leak testing and sealing are critical to helping save money on your heating bill.
+Air leak testing and sealing are critical to help save money on your heating bill.
 Air leaks occur when air escapes from the home, causing a rise in energy costs as heat escapes.
 By performing air leak testing and sealing any leaks, you can keep your heated air inside the home where it belongs, helping you save money on your heating bill.
 Air leakage can be detected through various methods, such as using a blower door test or infrared camera to locate where the air is escaping.

 Use Energy Star Products